People in the lab

 ![]() |

-Chris Dahl, Honours Student, University of Papua New Guinea E-mail: cdahl@wcs.org Research Interests: Ecology, systematics, and diversity of New Guinea frogs.
-Chris is an honours student at the University of Papua New Guinea and is being supported by Conservationl International and our NSF grant.
-He is based at the Wildlife Conservation Society camp in Goroka, PNG.
-He has been working closely with Steve Richards (Conservation International) over the last several years examining beta diversity of New Guinea frogs. |
+Chris Dahl, MSc Student, University of Papua New Guinea E-mail: cdahl@wcs.org Research Interests: Ecology, systematics, and diversity of New Guinea frogs.
+Chris was an honours student at the University of Papua New Guinea supported by Conservationl International and the Austin lab NSF grant.
+He is now a MSc student at the University of Papua New Guinea and he is based in Goroka, PNG.
+He has been working closely with Steve Richards (Conservation International) and Chris Austin (LSU) over the last several years examining beta diversity of New Guinea frogs.
+His most recent publication is: Dahl, C., V. Novotny, J. Moravec, and S. J. Richards.
+2009.
+Beta diversity of frogs in the forests of New Guinea, Amazonia and Europe: contrasting tropical and temperate communities.
+Ecography 36:896–904.

 |